10 Questions To Ask A Financial Advisor

 A fiduciary is required to act in your best interest.
 There are many other advisors that are held to a lower standard – notably, the suitability standard.
 Suitable means it must meet certain criteria that suit things such as your risk tolerance and time horizon; however, they may recommend investments that are not most ideal due to being compensated more for certain products.

-Also, make sure the advisor is required to act as a fiduciary at ALL times.
+Also, make sure the financial advisor is required to act as a fiduciary at ALL times.
 Some advisors can “switch hats” depending on how they are working with you.

 2. How do you get paid?